Parents SATs Information

 Readiness for KS2 SATs week

-- Send them in to school at 8am for our early SATs breakfast so the children can arrive in good time and in readiness for the SATs, spending time with staff and friends.
+• Send them in to school for our early SATs breakfast so they arrive in good time and in readiness for the SATs, spending time with staff and friends.